trimstray/nginx-admins-handbook/README.md

 #### Rate limiting

 NGINX has a default module to setup rate limiting.
-For me, it's one of the most useful protect feature but really hard to understand.
+For me, it's one of the most useful protect feature but sometimes really hard to understand.

 I think, in case of doubt, you should read up on the following documents: